MozillaFoundation/foundation.mozilla.org/README.md

 A healthcheck route that indicates the most recent commit and other useful information is accessible on `/healthcheck.html`.

+##### Domain Redirect

+Enable domain redirection by setting `DOMAIN_REDIRECT_MIDDLWARE_ENABLED` to `True`.
+This will enable a middleware function that checks every request, and return a 307 redirect to `TARGET_DOMAIN` if the host header does not match it.

 ---

 ### Environment Variables